SigmaGmbH/swisstronik-chain/.github/ISSUE_TEMPLATE/bug-reports.md

 ### 8. **Additional Context**
 (Optional)Share any relevant context, screenshots, logs, or error messages that can facilitate problem-solving and comprehensive understanding.

-Thank you for contributing to the improvement of our project!👨‍💻👩‍💻
+**Thank you for contributing to the improvement of our project!**👨‍💻👩‍💻

 ____